Does your disability prevent you from maintaining employment but your VA rating isn’t very high?

 Rheumatoid arthritis is an autoimmune condition that causes joint inflammation and damage to your internal and external body systems.
 Veterans experience this condition due to physical injury, chemical exposure, or trauma during service.

 VA math is tricky because it’s combining and subtracting from 100% ability instead of adding up disabilities.
 That means the 40% rating is 40% of the remaining 40% left after your first disability.
-That is only 16% which adds up to 76%.
-At least that rounds up to an 80% VA disability rating.
+That is only 16% which adds up to 76%, which rounds up to an 80% VA disability rating.
 Read more about VA math here.